The Kindness of Strangers

 by Charles Strohmer

-Four hours out of London, flying uneventfully through florescent blue sky six miles above the Atlantic, the passengers aboard Delta Flight 59 were digesting their meals, quietly absorbed in laptops, reading novels, or drowsily captive to that vespertine atmosphere created on planes when the movies are running.
-Other than departing Gatwick 45 minutes late, so far the only bother could now be heard in hushed buzz of passengers asking why all the video screens had just gone blank.
+Three hours out of London and flying uneventfully through florescent blue sky six miles above the Atlantic, the passengers aboard Delta Flight 59 were digesting their lunches, quietly absorbed in laptops or reading novels.
+Others fell drowsily captive to that vespertine atmosphere created on planes when the movies are running.
+Other than departing Gatwick 30 minutes late, at Noon (7 a.m.
+EDT), so far the only bother could now be heard in hushed buzz of passengers asking why all the video screens had suddenly gone blank.
 “The movies should be back on in a few minutes,” an air hostess said over the intercom.
 “A computer needs re-booting.
 It happens.
 We apologize for the inconvenience.”

 Yawn.
 Passengers stretched, ordered drinks, queued for toilets.
 Someone across the aisle from me lifted his porthole shade and broke the spell of counterfeit evening.
-I looked and was overwhelmed.
-The bright blue evanescence stretched into forever.
-I once heard a pilot call it “severe clear.”
-It hurt your eyes to gaze at that boundless horizon.
+I was overwhelmed.
+The bright blue evanescence, which I once heard a pilot call “severe clear,” stretched out into forever.
+It hurt your eyes to gaze at the boundless brightness.
+I turned away.
 Twenty more minutes passed.
+Still no movies.
 People fidgeted.
-Five hours to go before 3.40pm touchdown in Atlanta.
 The Boeing 777 droned on.
+Five hours to go before touchdown in Atlanta.

-Suddenly everyone’s attention focused on the Texas drawl coming from the intercom.
+Suddenly everyone’s attention locked on to the Texas drawl coming from the intercom.
 “Ladies and gentlemen, this is your captain speaking.
 May I have your attention.
 Your serious attention.”
 The dreaded words.
 Worst nightmares sprung from the fuselage, the overhead compartment, the unconscious — wherever you had stowed them before boarding.
 A kind of holy moment spread through cabin.
-We’re going down.
 No one spoke.
 No one dared.
+We’re going down.

-It seems much longer than a millisecond before Captain William’s steady but troubled drawl continued: “There’s been a major incident in the United States and all air space throughout the nation has been closed.
+It seemed much longer than the millisecond it took before Captain William’s steady but troubled Texas drawl continued: “There’s been a major incident in the United States and all air space throughout the nation has been closed.
 All planes in the air in the United States are being directed to land at the nearest airports, and all international flights into the U.S. are being diverted.
 We are okay.
 I repeat.
 We are okay.
 But we cannot land in the U.S. We will be landing in Halifax, Nova Scotia in about two hours.
 We can’t give you any more information at this time.
 Please be patient and bear with us.
-We will have more details for you when we get on the ground.
+We will have more details for you when we get on the ground in Halifax.
 Thank you for your cooperation.”

-Like synchronized swimmers, passengers turned to face their seat-neighbors.
+Like synchronized swimmers on cue, passengers turned to face their seat-neighbors.
 Whispers arose.
 What do you think it is?
 Who knows?
 Maybe that announcement was just a ploy and we’re really going down?
 Must have been a huge earthquake?
-No?
+What would they close all the airports for that?
 A nuclear bomb, then?
 Maybe the air traffic control system has failed?
 Does the captain even know what’s going on?

-None of these events seemed likely to me.
-Even if a nuclear catastrophe had occurred in one part of the country, why had all the airports been closed?
-What had happened?
+Nothing made any sense to me.
+Why had the FAA closed all the airports?
 I had to know.
-Knowing would at least beat back the worst-case-scenario self-talk I was battling.
-I quickly calculated to Eastern Time and concluded that my wife would be in class with her first-graders.
-But how could I be sure?
+Knowing would help me beat back worst-case-scenario self-talk.
+I quickly calculated to Eastern Time and realized that my wife would be in class with her first-graders.
+But how could I even be sure of that?
+Was she safe?
 What had happened?
 And where?
 Who had been effected?
 Was I even going to get home?

-Reign it in, Strohmer.
 Someone must know.
+Ahh.
 Coming down the aisle toward me was a hostess whom I had spoken with earlier and had made a connection.
-I was traveling alone, and there weren’t many other passengers in the area where I was seated, in a aisle seat a few rows back of first class.
-I decided I would take advantage of that privacy now.
-Our eyes met but I deliberately remained seated, hoping she would stop when I gently sought to flag her down.
+I was traveling alone and there were no passengers near me.
+I decided to take advantage of that privacy.
+Our eyes met but I deliberately remained seated, hoping she would stop when I sought inconspicuously to flag her down.
 She stopped and crouched to listen.
 “I know you can’t tell me what happened, even if you know,” I whispered, “and I’m not asking you to.
 But can you at least tell me, does the crew know what’s happened?”
-She nodded discreetly, stood, and then continued her on errand.
-Well, that was something.
-It was the first of many comforting gestures the next four days.
+She nodded discreetly, stood, and then continued on her errand.
+Well, it was something.
+A kindness.
+The first of many to come during the next four days.

-Delta Flight 59 became the penultimate of forty-two planeloads of international air travelers permitted safe harbor at Halifax International before the tarmac ran out of wing space.
-As we circled before landing, I was surprised to see the asphalt service road filled with cars, vans, and pickups filled with on-lookers, who had queued to watch the landings like bystanders congregating to stare at a blazing house fire.
-Well, they were.
-It wasn’t just the striking sight of forty-two huge international, commercial jets that had brought them out.
+Delta Flight 59 became the penultimate of 42 planeloads of international air travelers permitted safe harbor at Halifax International before the tarmac ran out of wing space.
+As we circled before landing, I was surprised to see the asphalt service road filled with on-lookers in cars, vans, and pickups; like bystanders congregating to stare at a blazing house fire, they had queued to watch the emergency landings.
+Well, more than that.
+It wasn’t just the striking sight of landing these huge commercial jets that had brought them out of their homes and businesses that sunny day.
 They knew what had happened.
-We still did not why we had been grounded.
+We still did not.

 Now free to mill about the entire plane – a gracious gesture itself – I found a spot to stand unobtrusively near the open cockpit door to listen to the scratchy, AM radio signal coming out of Halifax, a source of constant news about the attacks, ninety percent of it still rumor.
 But there were stories in this cockpit, and I decided to chat up the pilots when they were free.
 “Why did you make the kind of announcement over the Atlantic?”
 I asked Captain Williams.
 “Why not just tell us what had happened?”
 He didn’t hedge.
 While the videos were off (there had been no computer hiccup), he and his co-pilot had discussed what language to use.
 “We’ve got almost sixty years’ experience between us,” he told me.
 “Personally, we’ve never been in this kind of a situation, but colleagues who have been have told us that, in the air, some passengers may panic when they hear the words ‘terrorist attack’ or ‘hijacking’, so we talked for a long time about the right words to describe the urgency but not panic anyone.”